Glutamate carboxypeptidase II: Potential uses of NAAG peptidase inhibitors

 Glutamate is the “primary excitatory neurotransmitter in the human nervous system”, participating in a multitude of brain functions.
-Over-stimulation and -activation of glutamate receptors as well as “disturbances in the cellular mechanisms that protect against the adverse consequences of physiological glutamate receptor activation” have been known to cause neuron damage and death, which have been associated with multiple neurological diseases.
+Overstimulation and -activation of glutamate receptors as well as “disturbances in the cellular mechanisms that protect against the adverse consequences of physiological glutamate receptor activation” have been known to cause neuron damage and death, which have been associated with multiple neurological diseases.

 Due to the range of glutamate function and presence, it has been difficult to create glutamatergic drugs that do not negatively affect other necessary functions and cause unwanted side-effects.
 NAAG peptidase inhibition has offered the possibility for specific drug targeting.

 Specific inhibitors

 Since its promise for possible neurological disease therapy and specific drug targeting, NAAG peptidase inhibitors have been widely created and studied.
 A few small molecule examples are those that follow: